salvatorecampagna/pokedex/README.md

 used by the second API and pokemon details service used by the first API.

 In the code these two thread pools are identified by two different thread pool keys: `pokemon-details` and `pokemon-translate`
 (see `TranslationServiceImpl` and `PokemonDetailsServiceImpl`).
-In the application properties (see section below setting are available for the two different thread pools).
+In the application properties (see section below) settings are available for both thread pools.

 Again this is provided by the Hystrix library.